adwong36/rtl8812au/README.md

 This is a fork of the Realtek 802.11ac (rtl8812au) v4.2.2 (7502.20130507)
 driver altered to build on Linux kernel version >= 3.10.

+may require update linux header by linux-headers-$(uname -r)

 ### Purpose

 My D-Link DWA-171 wireless dual-band USB adapter needs the Realtek 8812au